Arlchoose-code/Arlchoose-code/README.md

 ## 🌏 Community Work

-These are separate from my AI projects — but they shaped how I think about who technology is actually built for.
+*Separate from my AI projects — but these shaped how I think about who technology is actually built for.*

 ### 🌐 Desa Medalsari Digital — Karawang, 2024
 Community service project in collaboration with Universitas Negeri Jakarta.

 - Designed and deployed a digital platform for a rural village in Karawang, West Java
-- Conducted a one-week on-site digital literacy training program for **20–50 local residents**
+- Conducted a one-week on-site digital literacy training for **20–50 local residents**
 - Platform was eventually discontinued — not due to technical failure, but low adoption

 This experience raised questions I haven't stopped thinking about: